erigontech/mdbx-go/mdbxdist/README.md

 ## Source code embedding

-_libmdbx_ provides two official ways for integration in source code form:
+_libmdbx_ provides three official ways for integration in source code form:

 1. Using an amalgamated source code which available in the [releases section](https://gitflic.ru/project/erthink/libmdbx/release) on GitFlic.
    > An amalgamated source code includes all files required to build and